alan-turing-institute/AssurancePlatform/site/drafts/why-is-assurance-important.md

+---
-— status: draft tags:
+status: draft

-- assurance
+tags:
-- trust —
+  - Introductory Resource
+---
 # Why is Assurance Important?

 Data-driven technologies, such as artificial intelligence, have a complex